 - 1. MHI students cannot request a grad packet until the Graduate School has processed their GDP. - 2.
 Only students who have requested the grad packet may participate in commencement. - 3.
-The Graduate School mails packets directly to students' homes, which may take several weeks. - 4.
-The first form in the GDP is due on the first day of the intended month of graduation. - 5.
-The second form in the GDP is due on the last day of the month of graduation. - 6.
+The first form in the GDP is due on the first day of the intended month of graduation. - 4.
+The second form in the GDP is due on the last day of the month of graduation. - 5.
 Students will not be penalized for submitting their forms early.
-If circumstances change, and they are not able to graduate in the intended month, the Graduate School will just enter the new month for graduation.
+If circumstances change so that they are not able to graduate in the intended month, the Graduate School will just enter the new month for graduation.
 Students will not have to submit new forms.

-Students are responsible for signing and submitting the Application for Degree to OneStop Student Services by the first day of the intended month of graduation.
+Students are responsible for signing and submitting the Application for Degree to OneStop Student Services so that OneStop receives it by the first day of the intended month of graduation.
 The DGS needs to sign the Final Report form, which is due to the Graduate School on the last business day of the month of graduation.
 The DGS will not sign the form until all grades are entered, including the Capstone Project grade.
 Keep your month in mind when determining a Capstone Project due date with your project advisor.